-- Medicaid will pay the Medicare deductible on claims where Medicare is the primary payer. - When Medicare's payment exceeds the Medicaid fee, Medicaid will pay 20% of the Medicare coinsurance amount due.
-This amount will be considered payment in full.
-The beneficiary has no financial responsibility beyond this payment.. - When Medicare's payment is less than or equal to the Medicaid fee, Medicaid will pay the full Medicare coinsurance.
+- Medicaid will pay the full deductible amount on claims where Medicare is the primary payer. - When Medicare's payment exceeds the Medicaid fee, Medicaid will pay 20% of the Medicare coinsurance. - When Medicare's payment is less than or equal to the Medicaid fee, Medicaid will pay the full Medicare coinsurance.
 With Medicaid/Medicare crossover claims, even for a procedure that would have required Medicaid prior approval, prior approval is not required since Medicare approved and paid for a service and/or procedure.